Apios priceana: Ecology

 The flowers are pollinated by bees and the long-tailed skipper (Urbanus proteus).

 The threatened status of the species is primarily due to habitat destruction, but other impacts such as disease, predation, and historical tuber collection have also contributed.

 Conservation

-With about 25 known occurrences, the plant is federally listed as a threatened species.
+With about 50 to 100 known occurrences, the plant is federally listed as a threatened species.

 Uses

 The plant was probably used as a food source by Indigenous peoples of the Americas and early white settlers.